rizwan-io/SQL-Mastery/04-Inserting-Updating-Deleting-Data/README.md

 ### Creating a Copy of a Table
 ```
--- Instead of writing many insert statements but, it won't mark row as Primary
+-- Instead of writing many insert statements but, MySQL will ignore the attributes such as auto increment, primary key ...
 CREATE TABLE order_items_archived AS
 SELECT * FROM order_items;